pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Your Answer:**

+In the state set `loading: true` and then in render added an if statement to show a loading message if true and lastly added `loading: false` to `this.setState` in `componentDidMount()`.

 ---

 - [ ] We will have the same problem on the `/users/<userId>/posts` page.
 Use the same strategy to have this page load correctly on refresh.